 Olympic Lifting in the Modern Era

 Let’s face it, the Bulgarians are so, well, so 80’s.
 Now I love the 80’s but that era is gone (much to my sadness).
 And the Bulgarians are basically a shadow of their former selves.
-This is primarily because of money (they apparently put about 6 million Bulgarian dollars into sport in the old days), they are a poor country.
+This is primarily because of money (they apparently put about 6 million Bulgarian dollars into sport in the old days) as they are a poor country.

 The Soviet Union is a shadow of it’s former self for roughly the same reasons and other countries were dominant in OL’ing for a while as they fell off.
 The Greeks, who used a modified Bulgarian system were big for a while.
 Their coach claimed for years that they were clean, then they got popped for drugs, he quit in disgrace and have kind of fallen off.

 The Germans have usually had good lifters all while claiming that it’s good science and not drugs driving the bus.
 Given their history, I find that a challenge to accept but maybe.
 A lot of Middle Eastern countries have produced a bunch of good lifters too recently.
-And keep getting popped for drugs.
+And they keep getting popped for drugs.

 Yes, there’s a theme here and to deny the role of drugs in high level training or the benefits they provide would be nonsensical.
 Elite training can’t be approximated or survived without them and this isn’t even debatable.
+Foreign coaches laugh that US lifters expect to succeed clean.
+It simply can’t be done.

 Why No Hardon for Chinese Training?